Renewables are the future powerhouse of our planet, so here are three green energy stocks to buy that also pay out dividends to investors!

 NextEra Energy (NYSE: NEE) is a clean energy company headquartered in Florida.
 It operates through two main segments, Florida Power & Light (FPL) and NextEra Energy Resources (NEER).
 In 2020, NextEra Energy was ranked on Fortune’s 2020 list of “World’s Most Admired Companies”.

 But NextEra is starting to expand out of standard energy production and is looking to include mobility into its business.
-In December, the company got its foot in the door of the vehicle conversion market through its acquisition of eIQ Mobility, a software company that provides mobility planning solutions.
+At the end of 2020, the company got its foot in the door of the vehicle conversion market through its acquisition of eIQ Mobility, a software company that provides mobility planning solutions.

 2. Brookfield Renewable Partners

 Brookfield (NYSE: BEP) has been going strong for the past few years, with noticeable growth in revenue, funds from operations (FFO), and of course its dividend.
-In its most recent quarter, Brookfield’s FFO grew 18% YoY, whilst it raised its Dividend by 5% for the fourth quarter.
-Brookfield expects to grow the dividend by 5 – 9% annually, currently, it yields around 2.7%.
+In its most recent quarter, Brookfield’s FFO grew 21% YoY to $257 million.

 This company primarily generates around two-thirds of its energy from hydropower.
-It also generates wind and solar power, although not nearly in as large quantities.
-Recently, however, it made a large bet on distributed solar generation through its acquisition of $810 million of Exelon’s solar assets.
+It also generates wind and solar power, although not nearly as large quantities.
+However, it made a large bet on distributed solar generation through its acquisition of $810 million of Exelon’s solar assets.
 This will help further increase the amount of solar power it can distribute to customers in the future.

 Brookfield is currently pushing forward with its agenda of helping to decarbonize the world.
 That vision starts at home as the company continues to operate as the largest distributed generation business in the country, with over 2,000 megawatts of solar power for operation and distribution.
 Thus, Brookfield is a great option for investors looking to invest in a growing energy infrastructure company that offers a dividend.